open-metadata/OpenMetadata/openmetadata-docs/content/connectors/custom-connectors.md

 ## Step 4 - Prepare the Ingestion Image

-If you want to use the connector from the UI, the `openmetadata-ingestion` image should be aware of your new package.
+If you want to use the connector from the UI, the Python environment running the ingestion process should contain the new code you just created.
+For example, if running via Docker, the `openmetadata-ingestion` image should be aware of your new package.

 We will be running the demo against the OpenMetadata version `0.12.2`, therefore, our Dockerfile looks like: